-This is the full list of my question-a-week posts on Twitter.
+This is the full list of my question posts on Twitter.
 If you see no reason I should keep such a list, read this blog post, in which I attempt to explain why it is necessary.

 Q1.
 Online bandwidth is a trickle.
 Can we adapt to compensate?
 Are we trapped or have we learned helplessness?
 Is the cage door open?

 Q2.
 We tell stories every day. > Not me, I'm not a storyteller. > We used to tell more stories. > Not me, I tell stories every day. > ??